 Malaysia Tours: A Land of Wonders & Wildlife

-Tour the wonders of Malaysia.
-See the Petronas Towers in Kuala Lumpur, marvel at the rolling hills and tea estates in the Cameron Highlands, ride a trishaw in Georgetown, and relax on the beaches of Langkawi.
+Tour the wonders of Malaysia in one week.
+See the Petronas Towers in Kuala Lumpur, marvel at the rolling hills and tea estates in the Cameron Highlands, admire the charm of Penang, and more.

 14 DAYS / 13 NIGHTS